 MAKING THE CRUST

-- – Grease an 8×8 inch square or round baking pan with few drops of butter and keep aside.
-Use a nonstick pan.
+- Grease a 7x7 inch square or round baking pan with butter and keep aside.
+It's best to use a nonstick pan.

-- – Add one tablespoon of butter to the breadcrumbs and mix by hand; rub the mixture between your hands until well combined.
+- Add two tablespoons of butter to the breadcrumbs and mix by hand; rub the mixture between your hands until well combined.

-- – Bake the kunafa in a preheated oven 350F/180C, for half an hour or until the bottom is light brown.
+- Bake the kunafa in a preheated oven at 350F/180C for half an hour or until the bottom is light brown.
 Make sure that the oven plate is placed instead of the oven rack.
 Oven plates usually come with the oven.
-Placing the oven plate in the oven and then heating it, allows the kunafa crust to get that beautiful golden-brown color.
+Placing the oven plate in the oven and then heating it allows the kunafa crust to get that beautiful golden-brown color.